Aircraft Ops Planning for the 2018 Mexico City F1 Grand Prix

 6. Local transport

 Using un-vetted taxis and ground transport is discouraged.
 The safest and most efficient option for navigating Mexico City’s congested traffic is via pre-paid (car with driver) ground transport.
 Because this is the best option, availability is usually limited during high-traffic events, so it’s best to book early.
-Ground transportation can be arranged through Universal Private Transport.
+You can get a free quote for ground transportation through Universal-Drivania Chauffeurs.

 Demand for preferred hotel accommodations and pricing, will be higher than normal during the Grand Prix and may sell out.
 While crew should not have a problem securing 4–star accommodations in the MMTO area this location is not recommended for passengers due to long travel times to event sites.